Looking for solo travel destinations for Indians? This blog is for you!

 For Europe on a budget; and a fun, vibrant and backpacking friendly city!

-If you’ve enough time and want to cover a few more places than just Budapest, then visiting the nearby town that also make for the popular Golden Triangle route of Budapest-Prague-Bratislava is a good idea.
+If you’ve enough time and want to cover a few more places than just Budapest, then visiting the nearby town that also makes for the popular Golden Triangle route of Budapest-Prague-Bratislava is a good idea.

 - Getting Around: Just like anywhere in Europe, public transport (from trams to buses to metro) is the best and most economical way to get around.
 Buy single tickets or invest in a Budapest City Card if you think you’re planning to visit a lot of tourist attractions in a limited time.